Scenario-Game ADMM: A Parallelized Scenario-Based Solver for Stochastic Noncooperative Games: Scenario Games via Decentralized ADMM

 \begin{lemma} Suppose $\auxs(k+1) - M \vars(k) = 0$, then $(\auxs(k+1),\vars(k+1), \lms(k+1))$ is an optimal solution to the VI problem \cref{eq:VI optimality condition}. \end{lemma} \begin{proof} The proof can be found in the Appendix. \end{proof}

 Building upon this result, we show in the following theorem that a Lyapunov function, defined by the Lagrange multiplier error and the consensus constraint's residual, is monotonically decreasing with each iteration of Algorithm~\ref{assumption: ADMM convergence}.
-This establishes the asymptotic convergence of Algorithm~\ref{assumption: ADMM convergence}.

 \begin{theorem} Under Assumption~\ref{assumption: ADMM convergence}, let $\zvar^* = (\auxs^*,\vars^*,\lms^*)$ be an optimal solution of \cref{eq:VI optimality condition}.
 Define $V(k):=(1/\rho)\|\lms(k)-\lms^*\|^2 + \rho\|M(\vars(k)-\vars^*)\|^2$.
 We have